 Puppy’s First Visit to the Vet

 When you take your puppy to the veterinarian for the first time, your good doctor will probably want to give him or her a physical exam before anything else.
-This is really important – your veterinarian can find physical problems with your pooch just by looking him or her over, such as poor gait or skin problems, and get your puppy on a treatment plan right away.
+This is really important – your veterinarian can find physical problems with your pooch, such as poor gait, heart murmur or skin infections, just by looking him or her over and get your puppy on a treatment plan right away.

 In addition, your veterinarian will want to make sure your puppy is free of a variety of illnesses and conditions, and to do so he or she will perform a variety of tests, including: